elusivecodes/fQuery/README.md

 - `selector` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
 - `style` is a string indicating the style property value to set.
 - `value` is the value you wish to set the style property to.
-- `options` is an object containing properties to define how the style should be applied.
+- `options` is an object containing options for how the style should be applied.
     - `important` is a boolean indicating the style should be set as important, and will default to *false*.

 ```javascript